andy-byers/CalicoDB/doc/doc.md

 ```

 ### Checkpoints
+Pages that are modified during transactions are written to the WAL, not the database file.
+At some point, it is desirable to write the pages accumulated in the WAL back to the database.
+This operation is called a checkpoint.
+Note that automatic checkpoints can be run using the `auto_checkpoint` option (see [Opening a database](#opening-a-database)).
+Automatic checkpoints are attempted when transactions are started.

 ```C++
 // This transaction was started earlier, in #manual-transactions.
 It must be
 // finished before the database can be checkpointed.
 Note that the bucket